Embed Code

 Pollen in plants is used for transferring haploid male genetic material from the anther of a single flower to the stigma of another in cross-pollination.
 In a case of self-pollination, this process takes place from the anther of a flower to the stigma of the same flower.

 Pollen is infrequently used as food and food supplement.
-Because of agricultural practices, it is often contaminated by agricultural pesticides.
+It is often contaminated by agricultural pesticides.

 Pollen (Wiktionary)